-Near Term: This bucket has funds that are sufficient to meet your spending needs and wants over the first five years of retirement.
-You want this money kept in cash or cash equivalents — little or no risk — because you need the money now or in the near future.
-This is not money that should be put at risk.
+Near Term: This bucket has funds that are sufficient to meet your spending needs and wants over the first 5 or so years of retirement.
+You want this money kept in cash or cash equivalents or asset types that are easily liquidated and have little or no risk.

-Years 6-15+: The second bucket holds monies to be used in years 6 — 15ish of retirement.
-This bucket is invested in things like fixed-income securities or investments with lower risk than stocks, but with some potential for growth.
+Years 6-15+: The second bucket holds monies to be used in years 6-15ish of retirement.
+This bucket can be invested in things like fixed-income securities or investments with lower risk than stocks, but with some potential for growth.
 You can afford to take some degree of risk with this money, but not too much.

-Longer Term: Your third bucket might be invested in mostly equities.
+Longer Term: Your third bucket might be invested in mostly equities (funds or maybe stocks).
 While stocks are thought to be a riskier investment, they are probably a good way to grow money that you will not need for a long period of time.
 You have time to ride out any volatility that this money experiences.